xuhongl/azure-doc/README.md

+---
+title: How to Customize Developer Portal in Azure API Management
+description: Customize the developer portal in the way you like
+services: api-management
+author: xuhong
+---

-# How to customize developer portal in Azure API Management
+# How to Customize Developer Portal in Azure API Management
 Do you know that Azure API management service handles more than 77 billion API request each month and that number of API requests is doubling every 6 months?

 Do you know how easy it can be to publish, manage, secure and analyze you APIs in minutes using Azure API Management?